Phoenix Nights: Series 2

 Brian and the staff watch the club burn to the ground, with Jerry managing to rescue Brian's little disabled boy-shaped charity box.
-After the flames are put out, a fireman reveals the fire was caused by a discarded cigarette or cigar, leading Brian to believe Den Perry was responsible.
-Brian then has to appear in court due to his breach of fire and safety regulations and as a result his alcohol licence is revoked and he is blacklisted by the breweries.
+After the flames are put out, a firefighter reveals the fire was caused by a discarded cigarette or cigar, leading Brian to believe Den Perry was responsible.
+Brian then has to appear in court due to his negligence towards fire and safety equipment and forging of insurance documents.
+As a result, his alcohol licence is permanently revoked and he is blacklisted by the breweries.
 Despite all this, Brian dreams of rebuilding the Phoenix Club.
-On his trip to Asda he finds Jerry and Alan singing to promote products.
-Brian begs Jerry to help him to rebuild the Phoenix but Jerry rebuffs him and tells him to forget about the Phoenix.
-Still undeterred, Brian travels to Blackpool to visit an old friend, Frank Cartwright (played by Jim Bowen), owner of the Hotel "Le Ponderosa".
+On his trip to Asda he finds Jerry and Alan singing parodies of famous songs to promote products.
+Brian begs Jerry to help him to rebuild the Phoenix but Jerry rebuffs him and tells him to forget about the Phoenix and move on.
+Still undeterred, Brian travels to Blackpool to visit an old friend, Frank Cartwright (played by Jim Bowen), owner of the Hotel "Le Ponderosa: Sunshine Indoors".
 Cartwright advises him to sell bottles and cans to get around the ban, get a licensee whom he can manipulate and have multiple facilities under one roof.
-Brian then goes around to find all the staff.
-He finds Les working as a butcher, Kenny Senior as a lollipop man (constantly lying to the kids crossing the road), Ray Von at a fairground, and Holy Mary in church.
-In what was to become an iconic moment for the series he calls Max and Paddy as they are driving elderly Asian gentlemen to a mosque and singing at the tops of their voices to "Theme from 'Minder'".
+Brian then phones around to find all the staff.
+He finds Les working as a butcher, Kenny Senior as a lollipop man (constantly lying to the kids crossing the road), Ray Von DJing at a fairground, and Holy Mary in church.
+In what was to become an iconic moment for the series, he calls Max and Paddy as they are driving elderly Asian gentlemen to a mosque and singing at the tops of their voices to Dennis Waterman's "I Could Be so Good For You" and Tony Christie's classic hit "Is This The Way To Amarillo?".
 Brian succeeds in bringing all of them together to discuss his plans, and convinces Jerry to become the new licensee.
 The auditioning act at the end of the episode is a magician whose pigeon gets caught in a rotating fan.